 A dry mouth can seriously affect your ability to get a good night's rest.
 You may wake up in the middle of the night, stumbling around the house like a parched man in the desert looking for a glass of water.

 Saliva is instrumental in lubricating the mouth and maintaining tooth and gum health.
 The enzymes in saliva are also crucial in breaking down the food you eat before passing it on to the stomach.
-Read on to learn more about dry mouth, its consequences, and how you can treat it.
+Read on to learn more about dry mouth, its consequences, and how you can treat it, including the use of essential oils for dry mouth.

 What Is Dry Mouth?